Wi-Fi-Labs/PokeRNG-LuaScripts/GEN 3/README.md

 * Every time you need to save or load a state, hold `Shift` + `(n)`/`(n)` (ex. `Shift` + `1` to save a state in slot 1 or `1` to load the state in slot 1) with game unpaused

 ### Credits
 Source repos [DevonStudios](https://github.com/DevonStudios/LuaScripts/tree/main/Gen%203) &amp; [Real96](https://github.com/Real96/PokeLua/tree/main/Gen%203).
-Scripts by Real96
+Scripts by Real96 with BH scripts updated/ported over to BH 2.9+ by [Lego](https://github.com/LegoFigure11) & [Unknown Warrior](https://github.com/Unknown-Warrior)

 ***
 [< Back to the main page](https://github.com/Wi-Fi-Labs/PokeRNG-LuaScripts)